lee-to/moonshine-roles-permissions/.docs/Commands.md

 -   name: The name of the resource.
 If not specified, you will be prompted to enter it.
 -   model: The name of the model.
 If not specified, the name of the resource will be used.
 -   title: The title of the resource.
 If not specified, the name of the resource will be used.

+### 7) Command: `php artisan moonshine-rbac:permission {permission?} {guard?}`
+This command specifically creates a unique permission named Custom.{permission}, it does not create by abilities (view, viewAny, ...).

+Required parameters:
+-   permission: The name of the permission.

+Optional parameters:
+-   guard: The name of the guard.
+If not specified, the default guard will be used.